A Hierarchical Encoding-Decoding Scheme for Abstractive Multi-document Summarization: Introduction

 \section{Introduction}

-Multi-document summarization (MDS) is first proposed by \citet{barzilay1999information}, and framed as a task of summarizing similar contents across a set of related documents.
-Unlike single-document summarization (SDS) which aims to summarize the crucial points present in one article, MDS is inherently more complex and the input is usually much longer.
+Multi-document summarization (MDS) was first proposed by \citet{barzilay1999information}, framed as a task of producing a single summary using a set of related documents, and has been extensively studied \cite{xiao2022primera, song2022improving, tu2022uper, liu2021highlight, li2020leveraging, liu2019hierarchical, fabbri2019multi}.
+MDS is inherently much more complex than single-document summarization (SDS).
+Specifically, unlike SDS which requires the extraction of crucial information in a single article, MDS requires handling not only the contradictions from multiple sources but also the repetitions and larger amounts of trivial information across documents \cite{zhou2021entity, cui-hu-2021-topic-guided, liu2019hierarchical, lebanoff2018adapting, li2017reader, li2018actorcritic, Yasunaga2017GraphbasedNM, Ganesan2010OpinosisAG}.